Avalokiteśvara: Theravāda account

 Veneration of Avalokiteśvara Bodhisattva has continued to the present day in Sri Lanka.

 In times past, both Tantrayana and Mahayana have been found in some of the Theravada countries, but today the Buddhism of Sri Lanka (formerly, Ceylon), Myanmar (formerly, Burma), Thailand, Laos, and Cambodia is almost exclusively Theravada, based on the Pali Canon.
 The only Mahayana deity that has entered the worship of ordinary Buddhists in Theravada Buddhism is Bodhisattva Avalokitesvara.
-In Sri Lanka, he is known as Natha-deva and is mistaken by the majority for the Buddha yet to come, Bodhisattva Maitreya.
+In Sri Lanka, he is known as Natha-deva and is believed by the majority to be the Buddha yet to come, Bodhisattva Maitreya.
 The figure of Avalokitesvara is usually found in the shrine room near the Buddha image.

 In more recent times, some western-educated Theravādins have attempted to identify Nātha with Maitreya Bodhisattva; however, traditions and basic iconography (including an image of Amitābha Buddha on the front of the crown) identify Nātha as Avalokiteśvara.
 Andrew Skilton writes:

 Avalokiteśvara is popularly worshipped in Myanmar, where he is called Lokanat or lokabyuharnat, and Thailand, where he is called Lokesvara.
 The bodhisattva goes by many other names.
-In Indochina and Thailand, he is Lokesvara, "The Lord of the World."
-In Tibet, he is Chenrezig, also spelled Spyan-ras gzigs, "With a Pitying Look."
-In China, the bodhisattva takes a female form and is called Guanyin (also spelled Kwan Yin, Kuanyin, or Kwun Yum), "Hearing the Sounds of the World."
+In Indochina and Thailand, he is Lokesvara, "The Lord of the World".
+In Tibet, he is Chenrezig, also spelled Spyan-ras gzigs, "With a Pitying Look".
+In China, the bodhisattva takes a female form and is called Guanyin (also spelled Kwan Yin, Kuanyin, or Kwun Yum), "Hearing the Sounds of the World".
 In Japan, Guanyin is Kannon or Kanzeon; in Korea, Gwaneum; and in Vietnam, Quan Am.